LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 helpful information.
 The main issues we use regularly are:

   Project
-    The CS Toolkit will show up as the default.
+    Axom will show up as the default.
 You shouldn't need to change this.
   Issue Type
     We use only three issue types: *Bug*, *New Feature*, and